HackYourFuture/JavaScript/Week2/MAKEME.md

 Inside your `JavaScript` fork, go to the folder `Week2`.
 Inside of that folder, navigate to `/prep-exercises`.
 For each exercise, you will find a separate folder.
 The `README` explains what needs to be done.
 There will also be some questions at the bottom to think about.
 Go through them _before_ the session on Sunday as it will be covered then.

+## **3. Practice practice practice**

+Done with the above?
+Then it is time to practice practice practice!
+Below you will find huge lists of practice exercises to keep practicing.
+The better you get at JavaScript, the easier the rest of the curriculum is so try to do as much as you can.
+Some of these solutions use some of the concepts of next week so if something looks weird, have a quick look at next week's topics to see what it means:

+- [W3Resource Basic exercises](https://www.w3resource.com/javascript-exercises/javascript-basic-exercises.php) _(Note that the given solutions to these exercises use old JS syntax, we will learn more about this later.
+Most important now is that we don't use `var` anymore, so make sure you use `let` or `const`!)_

 ## No homework to hand in (for now)

 For the first 2 weeks of JavaScript there is no homework to hand in as the exercises already give you all the feedback you need.
 Go through the first 3 weeks at your own pace, and feel free to ask questions about any of the 3 weeks for the Q&A sessions.

 While there’s no homework to be handed in this week, we strongly suggest that you start working on your Personal Brand as mentioned in the Career Training session.
-Keep in mind that the last week of Javascript you will have to hand in your CV so better get started soon!
+Keep in mind that the last week of Javascript you will have to hand in your CV and the last two weeks are quite difficult!

 ## Done early?